Selwyns Travel: Operations

 Selwyns operate from two depots in Runcorn and Sharston, as well as from a National Express outstation at Milton Keynes Coachway.
 A National Express outstation was also maintained at Leeds City bus station until its closure on 17 May 2024.

-Their head office depot in Runcorn covers private bookings, various contracts including Sir John Deane's College and Reaseheath College, as well as some National Express routes.
-Selwyns' Sharston depot is responsible for the operator's airside crew transfer operations at Manchester Airport and also some National Express routes operate from this depot.
+Their head office depot in Runcorn covers private bookings, various contracts and school/college services including Sir John Deane's College and Reaseheath College..
+Selwyns' Sharston depot is responsible for the operator's airside crew transfer operations at Manchester Airport, also the National Express routes operate from this depot.

 During the 2021 Go North West strike, Selwyns Travel was one of a number of bus operators who provided vehicles and drivers to operate services on behalf of Go North West along with Edwards Coaches and Midland Classic.